The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

-For general applicants, we find that admission to UERJ reduced the likelihood of enrolling in other top federal and private universities in Rio (Table \ref{tab:rd-census-enrol}, Panel A, column D).
+For general applicants, admission to UERJ reduced the likelihood of enrolling in other top federal and private universities in Rio (Table \ref{tab:rd-census-enrol}, Panel A, column D).
 Thus most general track compliers would likely have attended other selective universities if they had been rejected.
-As in the affirmative action tracks, we also find that many general track compliers would have chosen different majors if they were not admitted.